Ackman avoids limelight even as Pershing Square posts record 2019

 If there was any secret sauce to last year’s gains, it included patiently waiting for changes that Ackman had pushed for, often behind the scenes, to pay off, investors said.

-Some big winners, including Chipotle Mexican Grill, which returned a whopping 72% over the last year with a new chief executive, have been in the fund for years.
+Some big winners, including Chipotle Mexican Grill (CMG.N), which returned a whopping 72% over the last year with a new chief executive, have been in the fund for years.

-Engagement at Starbucks, bought in late 2018 and up 40% in the last year, was out of the public eye.
-Even an investment in Automatic Data Processing, where Ackman lost a bitter proxy contest in 2017, paid off as Ackman and ADP Chief Carlos Rodriguez discussed potential changes over dinner.
+Engagement at Starbucks (SBUX.O), bought in late 2018 and up 40% in the last year, was out of the public eye.
+Even an investment in Automatic Data Processing (ADP.O), where Ackman lost a bitter proxy contest in 2017, paid off as Ackman and ADP Chief Carlos Rodriguez discussed potential changes over dinner.

-Some investors also saw a changed Ackman when he exited his United Technologies investment after sharply criticizing its planned merger with Raytheon Co.
-The money could be better invested elsewhere, Ackman said, after having privately mused that he previously had held on to soured bets in drug company Valeant Pharmaceuticals and Herbalife for too long.
+Some investors also saw a changed Ackman when he exited his United Technologies (UTX.N) investment after sharply criticizing its planned merger with Raytheon Co (RTN.N).
+The money could be better invested elsewhere, Ackman said, after having privately mused that he previously had held on to soured bets in drug company Valeant Pharmaceuticals and Herbalife (HLF.N) for too long.

 To be sure, many activists who - like Ackman - had bet portfolio companies would climb, got a boost from a booming stock market.
 Other firms, like Elliott Management and Third Point, that pursue activist investments plus a range of other strategies, delivered gains in the single- or low double-digits, their investors said.